bigchipbag/samsung-update-stopper/README.md

 Run the .bat file in the ADB.exe directory

 Updates will go away and you can rest easy your phone will last more than a year.

+I also added an optiona debloat bat file to nuke most of the included bloatware.